 Dale Minami is recognized as one of the top personal injury lawyers in the San Francisco Bay Area.
 He was selected as a Super Lawyer for each year from 2004 through 2018 in the Personal Injury category, one of the Top 100 Super Lawyers for Northern California in 2005 and from 2007 to 2018, and in the Top Ten Super Lawyers in the Personal Injury Category from 2013 through 2018.

-He was also named as one of Northern California’s Best Lawyers by Best Lawyers, recognized three times as one of the 500 Best Lawyers in America by Lawdragon Magazine (2005, 2013-2014, 2014-2015), one of Top 100 Litigation lawyers in the State of California by the American Society of Legal Advocates in 2014, and in the top 3% of attorneys in the nation by The Legal News.
+He was also named as one of Northern California’s Best Lawyers by Best Lawyers, recognized four times as one of the 500 Best Lawyers in America by Lawdragon Magazine (2005, 2014-2015, 2018), one of Top 100 Litigation lawyers in the State of California by the American Society of Legal Advocates in 2014, and in the top 3% of attorneys in the nation by The Legal News.

 He has an “AV” rating by the Martindale-Hubbell Law Directory, the highest rating for competence and ethics issued by that publication, and reserved for attorneys designated as outstanding in their field.
 He is a member of the Multi-Million Dollar Advocates forum, which admits only attorneys who have achieved more than one million dollar award for their clients.